 For the two-thirds of Kenya’s population that rely on the food they grow and animals they keep, increasing drought can mean many struggle to produce enough food.

 We helped to address drought by teaching farmers techniques for conserving water and soil, and by making drought-tolerant crops available to them:

 We worked with farmers in the Kitui area of eastern Kenya.
 In 2011, the sorghum harvest increased by 249%, helping people move away from food aid.

-Support our work today and help rural African families end their reliance on food aid.
+Support our work today and help families in rural Africa farm their way out of poverty.